US says Russia's Wagner Group bought North Korean weapons for Ukraine war | Law-Order

 US says Russia's Wagner Group bought North Korean weapons for Ukraine war

 In November, after the White House said Pyongyang was covertly supplying Russia with a "significant" number of artillery shells, North Korea said it had never had arms dealings with Russia and has no plans to do so.
-The Russian and North Korean missions to the United Nations in New York did not immediately respond to a request for comment on Thursday's news.
+The Russian and North Korean U.N. missions did not immediately respond to a request for comment.

 The United States accused Pyongyang and Moscow of violating U.N. sanctions on North Korea and will share its information with the U.N.
 Security Council's North Korea sanctions committee, U.S. Ambassador to the United Nations, Linda Thomas-Greenfield, said in a statement.
 Pyongyang has built ballistic missiles capable of striking almost anywhere on earth, weapons experts say, as well as shorter-range weapons.

-The Biden administration on Wednesday unveiled new curbs on technology exports to the Wagner Group in a bid to further choke off its supplies.
+SANCTIONS ON WAGNER The Biden administration on Wednesday unveiled new curbs on technology exports to the Wagner Group.
 More sanctions are coming in the weeks ahead against the company and its support group in countries around the world, Kirby said.

-U.S. intelligence indicates that Wagner has played a major role in the battle for the Ukrainian city of Bakhmut and has suffered heavy casualties there with about 1,000 Wagner fighters killed in recent weeks, most of them convicts, Kirby said.
+U.S. intelligence indicates Wagner has played a major role in the battle for the Ukrainian city of Bakhmut and has suffered heavy casualties there with about 1,000 Wagner fighters killed in recent weeks, Kirby said.
 Inside Russia, Prigozhin's influence is expanding, and his group's independence from the Russian Defense Ministry "has only increased and elevated over the course of the 10 months of this war," Kirby said, without providing evidence.

 Kirby said that in some instances, Russian military officials in Ukraine were subordinate to Wagner forces.
 In addition, Prigozhin has criticized Russian generals and defense officials for their performance since the invasion.